 The potential impact to organizations includes compromised user accounts, data exfiltration, brand abuse of impersonated organizations, business email compromise (BEC) fraud, and mailbox abuse.
 The attack was less likely to be detected than traditional targeted phishing or brute force attacks.
 Organizations typically have weaker defense-in-depth controls against threat actors using verified OAuth apps.

 What does “publisher verification” mean?

-“Publisher verified” or “verified publisher” is a status that a Microsoft account can gain when the “publisher of the app has verified their identity using their Microsoft Partner Network (MPN) account and has associated this MPN account with their app registration”, according to Microsoft.
+“Publisher verified” or “verified publisher” is a status that an account can gain after passing Microsoft’s vetting service, when the “publisher of the app has verified their identity using their Microsoft Partner Network (MPN) account and has associated this MPN account with their app registration,” according to Microsoft.
 (To avoid confusion, a “verified publisher” has nothing to do with the Microsoft Publisher desktop application, which is included in some tiers of Microsoft 365.)

 Microsoft’s documentation goes on to clarify that “when the publisher of an app has been verified, a blue verified badge appears in the Azure Active Directory (Azure AD) consent prompt for the app and on other webpages.”
 Note that Microsoft is referring to third-party OAuth apps created by third-party organizations, known as “publishers” in the Microsoft environment.

-In a previous blog post, Proofpoint described how threat actors compromised existing Microsoft verified publishers to abuse OAuth app privileges.
+In a previous blog post about malicious OAuth apps, Proofpoint described how threat actors compromised existing Microsoft verified publishers to abuse OAuth app privileges.
 The recent attacks in this campaign used a new method of impersonating credible publishers to become verified and spread malicious OAuth apps.
 This method allowed the threat actors to satisfy Microsoft requirements and enhances the credibility of the malicious OAuth apps.

 Three distinct malicious publishers observed targeting UK organizations